atsukotominaga/music-teaching/README.md

         + practice (path: ~/script/Max/midi/practice) - within the midi folder

 ### Patchers
-- mainPatch.maxpat: for the experiment.
+- mainPatch.maxpat: for the experiment
-- practicePatch.maxpat: for practice trials.
+- practicePatch.maxpat: for practice trials
-- imagePatch.maxpat: display stimuli on the screen in front of a participant.
+- imagePatch.maxpat: display stimuli on the screen in front of a participant

 ### SubPatchers
-- MIDInoteRecording.maxpat: acquire and save MIDI data.
+- MIDInoteRecording.maxpat: acquire and save MIDI data
-- dataFileNaming.maxpat: create a file name.
+- dataFileNaming.maxpat: create a file name
-- condFileReading.maxpat: read a condition file to determine the order of conditions for each participant.
+- condFileReading.maxpat: read a condition file to determine the order of conditions for each participant

 ### Others
-- image: contains experimental stimuli.
+- image: contains experimental stimuli
-- cond: contains a csv file and an excel file about the order of conditions for each participant.
+- cond: contains a csv file and an excel file about the order of conditions for each participant

 ## R
 You need raw_data folder to run the scripts below (get the folder from [OSF](https://osf.io/35ryj/))